Inorganic chemicals

 +How many U.S. water systems have Chlorodibromoacetic acid over the federal limit?

-1 of the 4 public water systems on The Water Map report Chlorodibromoacetic acid at or above its federal limit, spanning 3 U.S. states.
-The full list is on this page.
+Zero of the 31 public water systems in The Water Map dataset currently report Chlorodibromoacetic acid at or above its federal limit.

 +How can I check if Chlorodibromoacetic acid is in my city's tap water?